 What is the maximum length of a knife you can carry legally?

 The knife has to be less than 3 inches long and 2 inches wide.
 It is considered too fancy to threaten people.
 It is generally legal to carry a knife.
 There are limits on the blade in public.
-These include the type of knife, the length of the knife blade, and whether the knife can be concealed.
+These include the knife’s type, the knife blade’s length, and whether the knife can be concealed.

 As much as all pocket knives, leathermen, and multi-tools are allowed, the blade of these knives must be under 2.5 or 3 inches.
 Carrying one of these knives is not allowed in courts, planes, schools, and certain buildings, restricting the possession of weapons.